image shows Hekate book cover

 More

 Her work brings together ancient mythology and folklore with modern archetypes.
-She has written and curated several volumes of poetry including Wild Embers, Fierce Fairytales, Great Goddesses, Where Hope Comes From, and These Are the Words, as well a verse novel for Doctor Who.
+She has written and curated several volumes of poetry including Wild Embers, Fierce Fairytales, Great Goddesses, Where Hope Comes From, and These Are the Words, as well as a verse novel for Doctor Who.
 Hekate is the first of a trilogy of verse novels and plays that debuted at number one on the New York Times bestsellers list.

 • Jenny Wall